HamzaMouza/CheckVoisinageInterop/README.md

 ## Run BackEnd
 Prerequired thing here is to have Sql Server installed in your host.
 By default the app will use a local SQL Data Base. for change the database connection go to `CVI.API/appsettings.json` and change the `connectionString`.

+## Copyright and license

+Code and documentation copyright 2021 the DevFit Team.
+Code covred by SonarCube.